 - Significantly reduced choices for investment funds

-- Annual percentage-based fee erosion of capital (0.3% to 0.4%)
+- Annual percentage-based fee erosion of capital (0.40% to 0.69% all-in)

 - Significant liquidity lockup